K-vanc/Tempest-EPG-Generator/ISSUE_TEMPLATE.md

 * [ ] Unix
 * [ ] Docker

-Please write your version details (Below not required for Docker)
+Please write your version details (PHP version is not required for Docker)

 * PHP Version: ...